ToposLab/bot-irongolem/README.md

   Require the user to do something according to task description as well as pay attention to some important points of this task.

-  The user can claim success by sending the message "done" or failure by sending "reject", which sets the result *True* and *False* respectively.
+  The user can claim success by sending the message "done" or failure by sending "reject", which sets the result to *True* and *False* respectively.

   If the user choose to reject, the user has to explain what prevents himself/herself from finishing this task.